lecoueyl/weaverjs/README.md

 [Weaverjs](https://lecoueyl.github.io/weaverjs.com) is an opinionated boilerplate for web development based on [Gulp](http://gulpjs.com/), [Node](https://nodejs.org/), [NPM](https://www.npmjs.com/), [Sass](http://sass-lang.com/) and [Pug](https://pugjs.org/).

-It helps you by automating website builds and let you focus on writing only reusable modules for html, css and javascript.
+It helps you by automating website builds and lets you focus on writing only reusable modules for html, css and javascript.
 You can visit the [repository](https://github.com/lecoueyl/weaverjs.com) of Weaverjs's homepage to have an usage example.

 *Note: Weaverjs is a guideline and it doesn't solve everything.
-It is up to you to modify whatever necessary to achieve your project goals and dreams.*
+It is up to you to modify whatever is necessary to achieve your project goals and dreams.*

 ## Table of Contents